Skip to content

 Changes since the recent commit

-Initially, git diff shows all of the uncommitted changes since the most recent commit:
+By default, git diff compares the working directory against the staging area (index).
+To see all uncommitted changes since the most recent commit:

 git diff